-Frontier previously put forward that no reliance should be placed on the conditioning variables in the absence of formal econometric mapping to a point estimate.
+Frontier put forward that no reliance should be placed on the conditioning variables in the absence of formal econometric mapping to a point estimate.
 However they feel that if they are to be used, they point to a higher market risk premium than the AER estimated given indications of a stable return on equity indicated.
 For the reasons set out below, we consider that, overall, the conditioning variables appear to have experienced moderate short term movement.
 Consideration of the bond spreads shows declines.
-965 The state government bond spreads and the comparison between equity and debt premiums provide no clear indication that there have been any changes to conditioning variables but latter does show slight declines.
-966 The implied volatility index and dividend yields have remained
+The state government bond spreads and the comparison between equity and debt premiums provide no clear indication that there have been any changes to conditioning variables but do show slight declines recently.
+The implied volatility index has remained broadly stable over the past twelve months.
+The dividend yields have seen a slight increase over the past twelve months.
+Taken together, we see no significant trend to support any further changes to our approach.

-961 See: AER, Explanatory statement-Rate of return guideline, December 2013, pp. 94 and 97.
+See: AER, Explanatory statement-Rate of return guideline, December 2013, pp. 94 and 97.